nepalez/assertion/README.md

 end
 ```

-Or using the verbose builder `Assertion.guards`:
+Or using the builder `Assertion.guards`:

 ```ruby
 VoterOnly = Assertion.guards :user do